Atmospheric railway: Aeromovel

 A second installation, the Metro-Airport Connection opened in August 2013.
 The line connects the Estação Aeroporto (Airport Station) on the Porto Alegre Metro and Terminal 1 of Salgado Filho International Airport.
 The single line is 0.6 mi long with a travel time of 90 seconds.
 The first 150-passenger vehicle was delivered in April 2013 with a 300-passenger second vehicle delivered later.

 In December 2018 a pneumatic railway research and development centre was unveiled in China, developed by collaboration between Aeromovel and the China Railway Engineering Group (CREG).
 The firms had been working together on projects since the start of 2017, including a started but stalled system proposed for Canoas.

 The proposed Accra Skytrain, a five line, 194 km elevated light rail network in the capital of Ghana will also use the technology.
 In 2019 the government of Ghana signed a build–operate–transfer concession agreement with a South African consortium to develop the project, at an estimated cost of $2.6 billion dollars.
 As of June 2021 the project has not progressed passed the feasibility study stage.

 In December 2020 it was announced that Aerom, which owns the Aeromovel technology, had been selected to install the GRU Airport People Mover at São Paulo/Guarulhos International Airport.
 The line will be 2.6 km long and have 4 stations.

-High speed concept

-Flight Rail Corporation. in the United States has developed the concept of a high-speed atmospheric train that uses vacuum and air pressure to move passenger modules along an elevated guideway.
-Stationary power systems create vacuum (ahead of the piston) and pressure (behind the piston) inside a continuous pneumatic tube located centrally below rails within a truss assembly.
-The free piston is magnetically coupled to the passenger modules above; this arrangement allows the power tube to be closed, avoiding leakage.
-The transportation unit operates above the power tube on a pair of parallel steel rails.

-The company currently has a 1/6 scale pilot model operating on an outdoor test guideway.
-The guideway is 2095 ft long and incorporates 2%, 6% and 10% grades.
-The pilot model operates at speeds up to 25 mph.
-The corporation says a full-scale implementation would be capable of speeds in excess of 200 mph.